Hendler Creamery: Construction and architect

+The original cable car powerhouse was designed by Baltimore-based architect Jackson C. Gott (1829-1909).
+The 59340 sqft three-story brick Richardsonian Romanesque building was constructed in 1892.
+Cable-cars necessitated massive arched doors and a mezzanine floor.
+The exterior walls were red face brick with red mortar joints and Potomac red Seneca stone trim.
+The front on East Baltimore Street had four large contiguous Romanesque Revival half-round arched openings (see photo).
+In reviewing the building plans, The Baltimore Sun wrote in 1892 that, "it would be one of the most prominent structures in that part of the city."
+Additions were later added by Hendler's Creamery in 1915-20 and 1949.
+It is connected to a one-story brick building from the 1960s.
+The second building complex is a 33504 sqft brick warehouse structure built from 1923 to 1927.

 Cable-car powerhouse

-As a cable-car powerhouse for the Baltimore City Passenger Railway Company from 1892 to 1898, the building played an important role in Baltimore's transportation history as cable-car mass transit was first developed to replace the horse-car lines operating for half a century since the late 1850s.
-According to the Maryland Historical Trust, the building powered the run of cable from Gay Street to North Avenue, using two Reynolds compound non-condensing Corliss steam engines, 24" + 38" x 60".
+The building was created to be a cable-car powerhouse for the Baltimore City Passenger Railway Company, and served that function for a mere six years, from 1892 to 1898.
+The building played an important role in Baltimore's transportation history as cable-car mass transit was first developed to replace the horse-car lines operating for half a century since the late 1850s.
+The building powered the run of cable from Gay Street to North Avenue, using two Reynolds compound non-condensing Corliss steam engines.
 These propelled a sheave which pulled a continuous loop of cable and moved the car at a speed of around 11 miles per hour.
 Just like a subway line today, this line was designated by a color, the Red Line, and ran from East North Avenue, south down North Gay Street, curving around to the east on East Baltimore Street, and then on further east to Bank Street and Patterson Park in East Baltimore's developing Highlandtown neighborhood.
 The total mileage distance was 10.7.